sandner-art/styleconvertor/README.md

 3. run terminal from the folder, in Windows with ```cmd``` command
 4. In terminal, write command  ```python styleconvertor.py```
 5. Follow the instructions.

+# How to Load Your Styles
+A. Forge (.csv): Copy styles.csv into the main folder (file must be named styles.csv)

+B. ComfyUI (.json):
+1. Install ComfyUI_MileHighStyler via Manager
+2. Go to \ComfyUI\custom_nodes\ComfyUI_MileHighStyler\data and create a folder Your_stylename
+3. Copy Your_stylename.json into Your_stylename folder
+4. Update and restart ComfyUI
+5. Double-click the workspace and **Search Nodes** for Your_stylename node, which is now ready to use (also the Advanced version)